MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 HTTP Status 200
 ```

 Interesting!
 That tells us we're dealing with [MySQL](https://www.mysql.com/).
-Now let's try to select some columns from it.
-You can Google and find [the docs](https://dev.mysql.com/doc/mysql-infoschema-excerpt/8.0/en/information-schema-tables-table.html) which describe the columns.
+Now let's try to select some rows from it.
+You can Google and find [the docs](https://dev.mysql.com/doc/mysql-infoschema-excerpt/8.0/en/information-schema-tables-table.html) which describe the available columns.

 ```
 /?id=77 UNION SELECT TABLE_CATALOG,TABLE_NAME,TABLE_TYPE FROM information_schema.tables